 What is redundancy?

 Redundancy is one of the most traumatic events an employee may experience.
-Announcement of redundancies will invariably have an adverse impact on morale, motivation and productivity.
-The negative effects can be reduced by sensitive handling of redundant employees and those remaining.
+Announcing redundancies can have an adverse impact on the morale, motivation and productivity of the whole workforce.
+The negative effects can be reduced by the employer's sensitive handling of redundant employees as well as those who are staying.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - Further reading